KaydenLiss/all-of-time-and-space/content/posts/a-jolly-good-fellow/_index.md

 author: "Lilo"
 categories: "Germany"
 type: "post"
-description: "Mikes' birthday was spent trying to fight against anything and everything that tried to ruin the day.
+description: "Mike's birthday was spent trying to fight against anything and everything that tried to ruin the day.
 However, Atlas the campervan (also known lovingly as the \"old man\") had other plans."
 draft: false
 ---

-Yesterday was Mikes’ birthday.
+Yesterday was Mike’s birthday.
 Can you believe it, he is actually old now.
 Since I am seven months younger I take great joy in reminding him of that fact.
 Every year.
 See why our relationship works so well?

 The day started out only semi-good.
 The spot we had chosen to camp at the previous night (near Neumarkt i.d.
 Opf) turned out to be right by a large traffic road and a building site, which meant we were woken loudly when the rest of the world decided they wanted to do nothing more than get to work.
 So very German, honestly.